zoe-copoulos/assignment-unit-5.3/readme.md

 ### Required Features

-- Beneath the `primesCollection`, create a variable `myCollection` that starts as an empty array.
-  - Please do not modify the `primesCollection` variable in any way.

 - Create a function named `addToCollection`.
 It should have this basic structure:
   - ```js
       function addToCollection(collection, title, artist, yearPublished) {